Zulko/bricks_and_scissors/content/posts/dnaweaver.md

 ### Cloning constraints as graph operations

-The great thing with the graph representation of the DNA construction problem is how you can model practical cloning constraints with simple operations:
+The great thing graph representations of DNA construction problems is that you can model practical cloning constraints with simple operations:

 - _"My assembly method doesn't work with fragments shorter than X or longer than Y"_: just remove all graph edges spanning more than Y or less than X.